daechungus/daechungus/README.md

 <h1 align="center"> Hi there, I'm Dae Hoon 👋 </h1>

 <p align="center">
-Currently working on model compression, low latency inference, and optimizing kernels to accelerate inference without signal degradation (please hmu if you have suggestions).
-Still tuning market topology and information diffusion delays.
-Previously built tooling and applications across product/engineering teams. </p>
+Currently working on advancing the intersection between building tools, platforms, or environments that accelerate the efficiency of humans and agents.
+Previously built tooling and applications across product/engineering teams.

 <p align="center">
-Interested in Cuda optimization, quantization, and high frequency data systems while studying Mathematics, Economics, and CS @ UCLA.
+Interested in anything related to data systems, finance, and enabling people to reach new efficiencies.
 </p>

 <p align="center">
-If you know how to make 2:4 sparse tensor cores commercially viable by closing the performance gap with dense models, please let me know :)
+Studying Mathematics, Economics, and CS @ UCLA.
 </p>

 <!--